yegor-sokolovskiy/curl-my/tests/FILEFORMAT.md

 ## Conditional lines

-Lines in the test file can be made to appear in the output conditionally on a specific feature (see the "features" section below).
+Lines in the test file can be made to appear conditionally on a specific feature (see the "features" section below) being set or not set.
 If the specific feature is present, the following lines will be output, otherwise it outputs nothing, until a following else or endif clause.
 Like this:

     %if brotli
     Accept-Encoding
     %endif

+It can also check for the inversed condition, so if the feature us *not* set by the use of an exclamation mark:

+    %if !brotli
+    Accept-Encoding: not-brotli
+    %endif

-And you can also make an "else" clause to get output for the opposite condition, like:
+You can also make an "else" clause to get output for the opposite condition,
+like:

     %if brotli
     Accept-Encoding: brotli